North Carolina Court Records

 What information is required to obtain North Carolina Traffic Court Records?

-Any person interested in obtaining traffic court records must provide necessary information such as the first and last name of the person whose traffic court records are requested.
-Depending on the type of record required, whether an abbreviated or a complete abstract, the interested person may be required to provide valid identification for verification of their identity.
-Payment of court fees, if and where applicable, is also a prerequisite for obtaining court records in North Carolina.
+Any person interested in obtaining traffic court records must provide necessary information, such as the first and last name of the person whose records are requested.
+Depending on the type of record required, whether an abbreviated or a complete abstract, the interested person may be required to provide valid identification to verify their identity.
+If and where applicable, payment of court fees is also a prerequisite for obtaining court records in North Carolina.

 Are all Traffic Violations handled the same way in North Carolina?

-While the fines and penalties differ for North Carolina traffic violations and these are indicated on the ticket, the process for handling a citation is executed in the same manner, regardless of the type or severity of the citation.
-So while the penalties associated with not wearing a seatbelt will most likely be less than the penalties for a DWI (Driving While Intoxicated), the process for responding to both citations, and the subsequent processes, will be the same.
+While the fines and penalties differ for North Carolina traffic violations, which are indicated on the ticket, the process for handling a citation is executed similarly, regardless of the type or severity of the citation.
+So while the penalties associated with not wearing a seatbelt will most likely be less than the penalties for a DWI (Driving While Intoxicated), the process for responding to both citations and the subsequent processes will be the same.

 Can North Carolina Traffic Records be Sealed or Expunged?

-In the state of North Carolina, you are only eligible for one expungement in your lifetime.
-That said records for traffic violations can be expunged with the exception of DUI/DWIs (unless you were found not guilty or the case was dismissed), though the circumstances behind the case could affect the outcome.
+In North Carolina, you are only eligible for one expungement in your lifetime.
+That said, records for traffic violations can be expunged except DUI/DWIs (unless you were found not guilty or the case was dismissed), though the circumstances behind the case could affect the outcome.
 This applies to moving and non-moving violations and can be expunged in all states.

 How Does One End Up In A North Carolina State Traffic Court?